caam37830/homework-2-template/README.md

 Please put any written answers in [`answers.md`](answers.md)

+Reminder: you can embed images in markdown.
+If you are asked to make a plot, save it as a `png` file, commit it to git, and embed it in this file.

+Please put functions and class definitions in [`matlib.py`](matlib.py)

+Please put your code to generate plots, run experiments etc. [`script.py`](script.py).

 You may need to use conda to install `tqdm` to run the starter code for problem 4.
 You can run
 ```
 conda install --file requirements.txt